Datamine/Twitter-Banner-Rotator/README.md

     this as a tool for other people to use.
 It'd be better to migrate the entire setup to AWS.

+- Since the script selects a banner from a set of pictures at random, it's currently possible for the new banner to be the same as the one currently already chosen.
+    This happens on an update with probability 1/n, where n is the number of pictures in the `Banners` directory.
+There are some tricks that could be employed to prevent this, but I've currently deemed this nonessential.

 -----

 You can also read about this project on [my blog](http://johnloeber.com/docs/twitter-rotate.html).